Kiatisuk Senamuang

-Kiatisuk Senamuang (เกียรติศักดิ์ เสนาเมือง; born 11 August 1973) is a Thai football manager and former footballer (played between 1989 and October 2007) who is manager of V.League 1 club Hoàng Anh Gia Lai.
+Kiatisuk Senamuang (เกียรติศักดิ์ เสนาเมือง; born 11 August 1973) is a Thai football manager and former football player.

 He is nicknamed "Thai Zico" by fans.
 During his eighteen-year career Kiatisuk played as a striker and scored 251 goals in 339 appearances.
-The former striker played for clubs in Malaysia, Singapore, England and Vietnam as well as in his homeland.
+The former forward played for clubs in Malaysia, Singapore, England and Vietnam as well as in his homeland.
 Kiatisuk also earned 131 caps and scored 70 goals for Thailand between 1992 and 2007.
-In 1996, while playing for Raj Pracha FC Kiatisuk scored 127 goals in 71 games, achieving an (unrecognised) record as top scorer.

-Between 2014 and 2017, Kiatisuk was manager of the Thai senior team and, (2013–2016), the Thailand U-23 team.
-Previously, in 2013, he had also been the caretaker manager of Thailand.
+Between 2014 and 2017, Kiatisuk was head coach of the Thailand first-team (2013–2016) and the Thailand U-23 team.
+Previously, in 2013, he had also been the caretaker head coach of Thailand.

 Kiatisuk has a Bachelor of Business Administration from Dhurakij Pundit University and Master of Business Administration from Chandrakasem Rajabhat University.

 Playing career

 Club career

 Kiatisuk Senamuang played with Perlis in Malaysia before joining an English club Huddersfield Town in 1999, which the then manager, Steve Bruce, considered merely a publicity stunt.
 After one season, in which he did not feature in the Huddersfield Town first team squad, Kiatisuk left English football for Rajpracha Sports Club in Thailand, later joining Singapore Armed Forces FC where he scored 15 goals in 20 games.
 In March 2002, he moved once again to become a star in Vietnam with Hoàng Anh Gia Lai, where he helped win the V.League 1 title several times.
 He returned to play for the Thailand national football team in the King's Cup.